oauth2-proxy/oauth2-proxy/docs/5_endpoints.md

 - /oauth2/callback - the URL used at the end of the OAuth cycle.
 The oauth app will be configured with this as the callback url.
 - /oauth2/userinfo - the URL is used to return user's email from the session in JSON format.
 - /oauth2/auth - only returns a 202 Accepted response or a 401 Unauthorized response; for use with the [Nginx `auth_request` directive](#nginx-auth-request)
+- /oauth2/auth_or_start - verify whether there is a valid session or else start the OAuth cycle

 ### Sign out